ismailmuhammad15g-code/ismailmuhammad15g-code/README.md

 ## 👨‍💻 About Me

-I'm Ismail, a passionate 15-year-old tech enthusiast from Egypt with a deep fascination for artificial intelligence and software development.
+I'm Ismail, a passionate 15-year-old tech enthusiast from Bangladesh with a deep fascination for artificial intelligence and software development.
 I believe that code is poetry in motion – elegant, powerful, and capable of solving real-world problems.

 ✨ **Currently diving deep into:** AI fundamentals, Python programming, and the art of prompt engineering
 🚀 **Long-term vision:** To become a software engineer specializing in artificial intelligence systems